RAG in Production: Beyond the Tutorial

 - Metadata filtering for scope constraints

 You cannot improve what you cannot measure.
+This sounds obvious, but I've seen teams ship RAG systems with zero evaluation infrastructure and then wonder why quality is inconsistent.
 Every production RAG system needs:

-- Regression testing: Automated test suites that catch quality degradation
+- Regression testing: automated test suites that catch quality degradation before it reaches users

 A production RAG system is not a single pipeline.
-It's an ecosystem of components:
+It has at least five moving parts:

 - Where is your data stored and processed?